Jean Luchaire: Vichy years

 In 1944, Luchaire called on the Germans to "exterminate" the French Resistance, and his newspapers wrote violent anti-British and anti-American articles after the Normandy landings.
-He was appointed Minister of Information in the French government-in-exile, after the Germans forcibly removed it from Vichy to the Sigmaringen enclave, 1944–5, where, apparently, he continued to be optimistic.
-He fled to Italy in 1945, but was later arrested and returned to France.
-He was tried by a tribunal consisting of broad Left appointees, even communist members of the resistance, and executed.
+He was appointed Minister of Information in the French government-in-exile, after the Germans forcibly removed it from Vichy to the Sigmaringen enclave, 1944–1945, where, apparently, he continued to be optimistic.
+He fled to Italy in 1945, but later was arrested and returned to France.
+He was tried by a tribunal consisting of broad Left appointees, potentially including Communist members of the resistance, and executed.

 Luchaire's daughter Corinne had become a film actress in the 1930s.
 Following her father's "joke trial", she regarded him as a martyr, "who had never wanted to harm anyone, who was sincere, and who never thought unkindly of any man."
-In 1945, she also was sentenced to ten years of dégradation nationale.
+In 1945, she was sentenced to 10 years of dégradation nationale.
 She died of tuberculosis in 1950.